sstelfox/stelfox.net/content/notes/syslog_ng.md

 each individual certificate as was done in the server portion.

-If the server certificate is publicly verifiable, you can instead point `ca_dir` at the system directory (which on my test system is /etc/ssl/certs).
+If the server certificate is publicly verifiable, you can instead point `ca_dir` at the system directory (which on my test system is `/etc/ssl/certs`).
-Ensure this directory uses the hashing format by looking for taletell symlinks with names similar to `ce5e74ef.0`.
+Ensure this directory uses the hashing format by looking for tell-tale symlinks with names similar to `ce5e74ef.0`.

 ```